platinio/Unity-HermesEventGenerator/README.md

 ![alt text](https://github.com/platinio/Unity-HermesEventGenerator/blob/main/ReadmeResources/eventDefinitionDetails.png?raw=true)

-**Event Details:** event name and description, name is the real name you will use in code to listen and trigger this event so it has to be a code friednyl name.
+**Event Details:** event name and description, name is the real name you will use in code to listen and trigger this event so it has to be a code friendly name.

 **Arguments:** event arguments, for each argument you have to write the type and variable name.